vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 First of all: A business can not "change organization number".
 An organization number uniquely identifies a juridical unit, and can not be changed.
+It may still be possible to move existing agreements.

+Here are some typical cases:

 1. If the merchant wants to move agreements from one MSN to another,